gazebosim/docs/harmonic/install_windows_src.md

    development.
 Check "Desktop development with C++" in the Workloads tab, check "MFC and ATL support", and uncheck "C++ Cmake Tools."
 We will install cmake via Conda.
 All other checkboxes can be left unchecked.
-   It is recommended to choose the Visual Studio version based on the supported versions for your ROS distribution if you plan to use Gazebo with ROS.

 4. Open a Visual Studio Command Prompt (search for "x64 Native Tools Command Prompt for VS" in the Windows search field near the Windows button).
 Optionally,